JustinPries/terraform/README.md

-This is a combination of playing around with Terraform and practicing IaC with resent AWS Certification.
+This is a combination of playing around with Terraform and practicing IaC with recent AWS Certification.
 One night I created a Wordpress blog, then another day I created a static S3 website to host my resume.
 Kind of a mixture of the popular "CLOUD RESUME PROJECT", Udemy Courses and just messing around.
 Some of it is copy pasta, like the bash script I used to import my existing Route 53 zone into terraform.

 However it's much more of a Frankenstein of gaggles of tutorials online, if nothing else I became a master of closing out google chrome tabs.